 What is Emandal?
 Emandal is a family camp and guest ranch located on an organic farm.
 Emandal is a place for people to come and relax, learn, explore, reunite with friends and family, and meet new people.

 Why do people come here to work?
 Emandal is a great place for people who want to learn more about sustainable, eco-tourism/hospitality in a rural setting.
 Or perhaps they’d like to learn more about farm-to-table cooking and gardening.
 Or maybe they just need a place to be and work while pondering life’s choices.
 Working a season or two on the farm is ideal for transitioning from one experience to another…whether the end of school, between jobs, prior to graduate education, before a trip around the world, or while making decisions about a career change.

 What sorts of jobs are available?
-We have a variety of positions available beginning as early as January, others in February, and some in late May.
+We have a variety of positions available beginning as early as January, others in March/April, and the rest in mid-May.
 End dates vary, but are usually early to mid September, with a few into October.
 We operate as a guest facility and the work reflects this.
 We encourage people to stay more than one season so they can experience the farm’s life cycle.
 See “2020 Positions” below for a list of available jobs for the 2020 season include:

-Benefits of living and working at Emandal: Natural surroundings offer ample opportunities for getting out, exploring and learning – These include the Eel River (with many wonderful natural swimming holes), lots of hiking and biking trails on property and in the adjoining Mendocino National Forest, farm animals and a garden.
+- Natural surroundings offer ample opportunities for getting out, exploring and learning – These include the Eel River (with many wonderful natural swimming holes), lots of hiking and biking trails on property and in the adjoining Mendocino National Forest, farm animals and an organic garden.

-Opportunity to meet lots of interesting people – both staff and guests from all over the world.
+Opportunity to meet lots of interesting people – both staff and guests from all over the US and world.

 - Privacy can be an issue.
 When you are living and working with the same people in a small community, it is not always easy to find time to yourself.
 We encourage people to take advantage of varied schedules and the great outdoors – the farm sits on 1,000 acres.

 - Flexibility: easily adapt to ever-changing needs, duties and situations.

-- Effective Communication Skills: able to clearly and constructively communicate with coworkers, supervisors, and guests.
+- Effective Communicator: able to clearly and constructively communicate with coworkers, supervisors, and guests.
+Always treating everyone with respect.

-- Successfully work as part of a team: able to relate to peers, accept supervision and guidance; proactively and responsibly problem-solve and take initiativeSatisfactory Physical Health: able to lift, unload and move up to 50 lbs.
+- Team Player: able to relate to peers, accept supervision and guidance; proactively and responsibly problem-solve and take initiative.

 Frequently Asked Questions

-- Will I have access to internet and phone?
-We have (limited) wi-fi access in the office provided you bring your own laptop or other device (there is no staff computer.)
+- Will I have access to Internet and phone?
+Staff have (limited) wi-fi access in the Staff Village provided you bring your own laptop or other device (there is no staff computer.)
 There is a staff phone in the Staff Village as well which offers free local and long distance calls within the US.

 - Can I bring my pet?
 Unfortunately, no…we’ve got quite a few of our own!
-We currently have one dog, several cats and of course, a number of livestock.
+We currently have 3 dogs, several cats and of course, a number of livestock.

-International Applicants: We will gladly consider any international applicants, however, you must already have a current work visa (right to work in the United States).
+- Do you hire International Applicants?
+We will gladly consider any international applicants, however, you must already have a current work visa (right to work in the United States).
 We cannot help you secure a work visa.
 Please let us know if you have any questions.